HitenGhumnani/PRODIGY-DS-01/README.md

 For the visualisation of data I have used excel.

 I have used my sample data which includes 100 people.
+The data is given in this repository by the name "sample data.xlsx"

 Here I have used a bar chart.